Mama Loves Papa (1933 film)

 Mama Loves Papa is a 1933 American pre-Code comedy film directed by Norman Z. McLeod, with a story by Nunnally Johnson and Douglas MacLean, and a screenplay by MacLean, Keene Thompson, and Arthur Kober.
 The film was produced by Paramount Pictures and stars Charlie Ruggles and Mary Boland.

 Plot

-While Wilbur Todd (Charlie Ruggles) is content with his middle class life, his wife Jessie (Mary Boland) aspires to a higher social standing.
+While Wilbur Todd is content with his middle class life, his wife Jessie aspires to a higher social standing.
 She insists he wear fine clothes because she believes that clothes make the man.
-When his strange new clothes bring derision rather than admiration, and tired of his wife's constant nagging, Wilbur goes off on a drunken spree and innocently becomes involved with the village vamp, Mrs. McIntosh (Lilyan Tashman).
+When his strange new clothes bring derision rather than admiration, and tired of his wife's constant nagging, Wilbur goes off on a drunken spree and innocently becomes involved with the village vamp, Mrs. McIntosh.